 Kiel, the state capital of Schleswig-Holstein, is located about 50 miles north of Hamburg.
-Gateway to the Baltic and to Scandinavia, Kiel is one of Germany’s most important cruise ship ports, home to the country’s Navy's Baltic fleet and its center for shipbuilding and naval tradition.
+As the gateway to the Baltic and to Scandinavia, Kiel is one of Germany’s most important cruise ship ports, home to the country’s Navy's Baltic fleet and its center for shipbuilding and naval tradition.

-During the War, Kiel was the home base for the German submarine fleet, and if you are a history buff or a fan of the movie “Das Boot”, get the real deal in Kiel-Laboe (on the east-side of the fjord); at the shore, you can see and even walk through the only surviving Second World War U-995 submarine; there is also a "Marine-Ehrenmal" (Navy Memorial) from 1936 with a 280-foot-high tower and an observation deck, which offers wonderful views of the region.
+During the War, Kiel was the home base for the German submarine fleet.
+Nearby Laboe is situated about 10 km northeast of Kiel and is a treat for history buffs or fans of the movie “Das Boot”.
+Here visitors can see and even walk through the only surviving Second World War U-995 submarine.
+There is also a Marine-Ehrenmal (Navy Memorial) from 1936 with a 280-foot-high tower and an observation deck which offers wonderful views of the region.

 You can also cycle along the canal in its entirety or take a day trip; the bike path goes right along the water so you can ride side by side by side with giant container ships.
 There are lots of restaurants, observations points, and hotels along the bike route, which is very bicycle friendly: it's flat and for the most part car-free!

 Set on Kiel’s waterfront, the Stadt und Schifffahrtsmuseum (Maritime Museum) documents the city’s rich maritime history.
-Housed in the historic fish auction hall, the museum shows everything from models of ships, nautical instruments, naval paintings, and figureheads; Don’t miss the "Kaiser Panorama", which shows 3D stereoscopic pictures and the panoramic picture of the harbor.
+Housed in the historic fish auction hall, the museum shows everything from models of ships, nautical instruments, naval paintings, and figureheads.
+Don’t miss the Kaiser Panorama which shows 3D stereoscopic pictures and the panoramic picture of the harbor.
 It measures 27m² and is the largest ever painting of the city.
 You can also visit the three historic museum ships that are moored next to the museum, the "Hindenburg" lifeboat, the "Kiel" fire-fighting ship, and the "Bussard" from 1905.